MichaelSasser/matrixctl/README.md

       playbook: /path/to/synapse/playbook

     # If your matrix server is deployed, you may want to fill out the API section.
-    # It enables matrixctl to run more and faster commands.
+    # It enables MatrixCtl to run more and faster commands.
 You can deploy and
     # provision your Server without this section.
 You also can create a user with
-    # "matrixctl adduser --ansible YourUsername" and add your privileges after
+    # "matrixctl user adduser --ansible YourUsername" and add your privileges after
     # that.
     api:
       # Your domain should be something like "michaelsasser.org" without the